tmfrnz/nz-tsunami-db/README.md

-## The GNS New Zealand Tsunami Database - Under Development
+## The GNS New Zealand Tsunami Database

 Based on the Web interface for NIWA's "The New Zealand Palaeo-tsunami Database"